-- 1. Exempt - 2.
-Excused - 3.
-Truancy - 4.
-Unexcused - 5.
-Out of School Suspension - 1.
-Exempt Absences are absences from school, class or assigned activity which are exceptions to the compulsory attendance law and which are not reported or recorded as absences.
-These include: - A. Service as a page for/or as an honoree of the Indiana general assembly - B. Service on the precinct election board or as a helper to a political candidate or to a political party on the date of each general, city or town special and primary election at which the student works - C. Appearance in court in response to a subpoena to serve as a witness in a judicial proceeding - D. Active duty service with the Indiana National Guard for not more than ten days in a school year
+- 1. Exempt

+- 2. Excused

+- 3. Truancy

+- 4. Unexcused

+- 5. Out of School Suspension

+- 1. Exempt Absences are absences from school, class or assigned activity which are exceptions to the compulsory attendance law and which are not reported or recorded as absences.
+These include:

+- A. Service as a page for/or as an honoree of the Indiana general assembly

-- E. Member of the Indiana wing of the civil air patrol and who is participating in a civil air patrol, which includes international air cadet exchange program for the length of the program and emergency service operation for not more than five days in a school year - F. Exhibiting or participating in the Indiana State Fair for educational purposes by a student or member of the student's household.
+- B. Service on the precinct election board or as a helper to a political candidate or to a political party on the date of each general, city or town special and primary election at which the student works - C. Appearance in court in response to a subpoena to serve as a witness in a judicial proceeding - D. Active duty service with the Indiana National Guard for not more than ten days in a school year - E. Member of the Indiana wing of the civil air patrol and who is participating in a civil air patrol, which includes international air cadet exchange program for the length of the program and emergency service operation for not more than five days in a school year - F. Exhibiting or participating in the Indiana State Fair for educational purposes by a student or member of the student's household.
 The student must be in good standing as determined by the Corporation.
 Parents must request the absence in writing, it must be approved in writing by the principal, and it may not exceed five (5) days. - 2.
-Excused Absences are defined as absences from school, class or assigned activity for one of the following verified reasons: - A. Personal illness that involves fever, vomiting, diarrhea, accidents, injuries, or other illnesses that is communicated to the school by parent or guardian in writing (no more than 5 occurrences). - B. Medical or dental Appointments with documentation that cannot be scheduled outside of the school day. - C. Death of an immediate family member or other relative. - D. Religious observances.
-Advance notification of the principal or his designee by parent/guardian and church official is required for approval. - E. Other highly extenuating circumstances that will be determined by the principal in advance of the absence. - 3.
+Excused Absences are defined as absences from school, class or assigned activity for one of the following verified reasons: - A. Personal illness that involves fever, vomiting, diarrhea, accidents, injuries, or - other illnesses that is communicated to the school by parent or guardian. - B. Medical or dental Appointments with documentation that cannot be scheduled outside of the school day. - C. Death of an immediate family member or other relative. - D. Religious observances.
+Advance notification of the principal or his designee by parent/guardian and church official is required for approval. - E. Other extenuating circumstances that will be determined by the principal in advance of the absence. - 3.
 Truancy is defined as absence from school, class, or assigned activity without the permission of parent/legal guardian or principal/designee.
 A student will also be considered truant if he/she leaves a class, a school-sponsored activity and/or the school without the proper permission of school authorities.
 In dealing with truancy, the term "instance of truancy" shall be used.
 This term defines a period of truancy that may vary in length.
 For example, two consecutive days could be an "instance of truancy."
 Being truant will result in school consequences. - 4.
-Unexcused Absence is defined as absence from school, class or assigned activity without proper parent communication, written documentation from medical or legal provider, or is not defined by one of the excused or exempt absence categories.
+Unexcused Absence is defined as absence from school, class or assigned activity without proper parent communication, written documentation from medical or legal provider, or is not defined by one of the excused or exempt absence categories. - 5.
+Out-of-School Suspension is defined as exclusion from all school classes and school sponsored activities for one to ten days.
+It may be assigned if a student has violated applicable sections of the Greater Clark County Schools' Student Rights and Responsibilities Handbook or Indiana law.